-BOX A - CURRENTLY NO OT A BUSINESS ENTITY a business entit ame) DOES NOT CURRENTLY MEET the definition of aining to section 285.530, RSMo as stated above, because: I am a self-employed individual with no e The company that I represent employs the subsection 12 of section 288.034, RSMo. mployees; OR services of direct sellers as defined in subdivision (17) of Name) is award business status pertaining to se led a Land and Water Conservation Fund Grehanges during the project period to become ction 285.530, RSMo, then, prior to proceed (Company/Individual Name) agrees rovide the Department of Natural Resources ited States and if(Company/Individual rant for(Project Title) and if the e a business entity as defined in section 285.525, RSMo, ling with the project as a business entity, s to complete Box B, comply with the requirements stated, Division of State Parks with all documentation required in Authoriz ed Representative's Name (Please Print) Authorized Representative's Signature Compan y Name (if applicable) Date -
+BOX A - CURRENTLY NOT A BUSINESS ENTITY

+I certify that (Company/Individual N ame) DOES NOT CURRENTLY MEET the definition of a business entity, as defined in section 285.525, RSMo pertaining to section 285.530, RSMo as stated above, because: (check the applicable business status that applies below) I am a self-employed individual with no employees; OR The company that I represent employs the services of direct sellers as defined in subdivision (17) of subsection 12 of section 288.034, RSMo.
+I certify that I am not an alien unlawfully present in the Un ited States and if(Company/Individual Name) is awa arded a Land and Water Conservation Fund G rant for(Project Title) and if the e a business entity as defined in section 285.525, RSMo, pertaining to section 285.530, RSMo, then, prior to proceed s to complete Box B, comply with the requirements stated in Box B and provide the Department of Natural Resources, Division of State Parks with all documentation required in Box B of this exhibit.
+Author rized Representative's Name (Please Print) Authorized Representative's Signature Comp any Name (if applicable) Date